Mandatory evacuations ahead of SoCal rain

 The National Weather Service predicts rainfall rates between half to three-quarters of an inch per hour, with rain totals of 5 to 10 inches in the foothills and mountains.
 This total is significantly more than during the January 9 debris flow, when there was 3 to 6 inches across the region.

-The mandatory evacuation in Santa Barbara County is effective at noon Tuesday for burn areas near the Thomas, Sherpa and Whittier fires.
+The mandatory evacuation in Santa Barbara County was effective from noon Tuesday for burn areas near the Thomas, Sherpa and Whittier fires.
 Those located in the Alamo burn area are in a recommended evacuation warning area.

-Mandatory and voluntary evacuations will also take effect at noon Tuesday in Ventura County.
+Mandatory and voluntary evacuations also took effect at noon Tuesday in Ventura County.